By‑products, recycling and waste

 By-product/wastes that are not “materials for treatment” can substitute a determining product as an input to an activity, and therefore can be directly linked to a demand-driven market without prior treatment.
 The link to the market from the negative input represents a reduction in demand on the market in parallel to the way a link from a positive input represents an increase in demand.
 Reducing the market demand likewise reduces the required input to the market and all upstream activities.
 These activities are thus displaced or “avoided”.

 A by-product/waste can never be the marginal supply to a demand-driven market that has other unconstrained suppliers, because the supply of the by-product/waste is constrained by the demand for the determining product of the supplying activity.
-An additional (marginal) demand on these markets can therefore not be met by an increased supply of the by-products/wastes, but will instead be met by the unconstrained suppliers to the markets.
+An additional (marginal) demand on these markets can therefore not be met by an increased supply of the by-products/wastes, and will instead be met by the marginal unconstrained suppliers to the markets.

 The markets for materials for treatment have the same function as other markets, but they operate on negative reference products, i.e. on the services of treating or disposing of the material for treatment.
 They are not driven by the demand for the material, but by its supply, or rather by the need for treatment of this supply.
 The flow of material is opposite to the flow of the service.
 The determining products of the treatment activities and the treatment markets can therefore also be expressed in terms of negative amounts of the materials for treatment, i.e. the service of removing the specific amounts of material.